Texas Defender Service (TDS) – Capital Defense Internships

 TDS seeks summer law students for full-time internships to assist in all aspects of TDS’s work.
 Summer law interns must be capable of performing both high-level legal research and briefing along with ground-level intensive investigative work.
 When possible, students will also attend local trainings, trials and oral arguments.
 Students will receive training on how to conduct mitigation investigation in capital cases both in preparation for trial and post-conviction briefing.
 They will receive regular feedback throughout the summer on both written and investigative work.

 Applicants must be enrolled in a J.D. or L.L.M. program.
 Preference will be given to 2L students, but TDS will consider applications from 1Ls.
 Preference will also be given to students enrolled in capital or criminal defense clinics, and to students with fluency in Spanish.
 Candidates must possess excellent oral and written communication skills, interpersonal skills, and the ability to work well with others in a team-based approach.
 Representing inmates charged with the death penalty or who are already on death row is vital and fascinating work, but it is generally not popular.
 TDS requires interns to have a firm belief in the need for unflinching, partisan advocacy on behalf of all indigent persons facing or under a sentence of death.
 Internships are unpaid, but TDS will provide any necessary documentation or assistance in applications for scholarships or fellowships.

-To apply: Please send a cover letter, resume, transcript, writing sample, a list of two references, and your preferred location (Austin or Houston).
+To apply for Fall 2018 Internships: Please send a cover letter, resume, transcript, writing sample, a list of two references, and your preferred location (Austin or Houston).
 Please send the above materials to:

 1927 Blodgett St.